 Most small businesses either use a paper-based system or a spreadsheet that gets populated by HR department staff, sitting in on the review meetings.
 This has worked for decades, but things are changing with new technologies becoming available and affordable for HR departments across the world.

 Efficient performance management relies on effective communication between management and employees.
 Without a proper and open line of communication, the entire process becomes ineffective and acts as a hindrance instead of a clear path to progress.
 Regular and frequent feedback sessions between managers and employees are crucial to meaningful performance assessments, as this creates a healthy two-way communication stream that helps improve work efficiencies and enhances productivity.
 Additionally, cloud-based technologies facilitate this by delivering clear job expectations and easier feedback tools on the web and mobile apps.

 Modern performance management requirements

 It is an undisputed fact that the modern business organization needs to modify its performance management policies and best practices to ensure that it retains existing talent and guarantees company profitability.
 Losing talented employees is a major cost for the organization.
-Therefore, it is essential to put measures into place to not only retain loyal employees but to help them reach their full potential both on a personal level and within the business organizational unit.
+Therefore, it is essential to put measures into place to retain loyal employees and help them reach their full potential both personally and within the business organizational unit.
 One of the unique ways to manage staff is to base key performance indicators at different levels: at an individual level, at a project level, and at an organizational level.

 The primary aim of this guide is to assure the education and development of both the employee and manager with respect to the modern organization’s performance management review process.